Apostolic Vicariate of Orange River: Great Namaqualand

-For thirty or forty, or in certain districts even a hundred miles inland, th Great Namaqualand district is only a sandy desert, which extends on the eastern side to the great Kalahari desert.
+For thirty or forty, or in certain districts even a hundred miles inland, the Great Namaqualand district is only a sandy desert, which extends on the eastern side to the great Kalahari desert.
 The central portion depends for its fertility almost exclusively on thunder-storms, without which it would be nearly destitute of water.
 The vicariate is but little better in this respect.
 But when a sufficiently long rain waters these forlorn regions, the richest pastures spring up in an incredibly short time as the air becomes saturated to such a degree with the odour of vegetation that many suffer from headache.
 Swarms of locusts devour the exuberant produce, unless some powerful east wind carries them into the sea.